 The student is presented with a set of learning tasks they can choose from, which will range over a variety of topics, task type, and XP in order to give the student agency in their learning process.

 Each lesson begins with a tutorial that introduces a new concept along with a method for solving the particular category of problem.
+Math Academy uses several strategies to minimize cognitive load for the student, freeing up the amount of working memory required to do a task.

 Introductions are followed by concrete examples that focus the student's attention on the essential problem-solving steps.